anemugomba/angular-laravel-car-rental/README.md

 ```
  - run npm install in your angular base folder
  - run ng serve
-With thes steps you shoud be good to go.

 ## How to use?
 To Navigate to the admin portal go to http://localhost:4200/admin/login